After 7 to 10 years false reading may occur, the detector burns through batteries faster and the sensors inside the device will begin to deteriorate.

 In residential terms, smoke detectors and smoke alarms are interchangeable terms.

 If you need to find how old your smoke detector is or the model number, typically this information is found on the back of the detector.

-Information regarding smoke detector instillations will be posted on the fire department website, social media, and through mail.
+Information regarding smoke detector installations will be posted on the fire department website, social media, and through mail.

-A carbon monoxide detector or CO detector is a device that detects the presence of the carbon monoxide (CO) gas to prevent carbon monoxide poisoning.
+A carbon monoxide detector (CO detector) is a device that detects the presence of the carbon monoxide (CO) gas to prevent carbon monoxide poisoning.

 Carbon monoxide detectors should be located outside of a mechanical room if you have a gas furnace or water heater.
 One should also be located near any gas powered appliances.

 CO detectors can be a standalone device or combined with a smoke detector.